Things to do in Inle Lake

 In addition, the boat trip also takes you to Indein village where you can visit groups of ancient pagodas.

 10. Watch the sunrise and sunset from floating resorts

-In Inle Lake, visitors can choose to stay in hotel located in Nyaung Shwe town and nearby villages or floating resorts around the lake.
+In Inle Lake, visitors can choose to stay in a hotel located in Nyaung Shwe town and nearby villages or floating resorts around the lake.
 Floating resorts are definitely one you should try.
-The floating resorts offer direct view to the lake, just choose nice position in hotel to sit, enjoy some drinks and enjoy either sunrise or sun set.
-It is really magical to see sun goes up or down over the water.
+The floating resorts offer a direct view of the lake, just choose a nice position in the hotel to sit, enjoy some drinks and enjoy either sunrise or sunset.
+It is really magical to see the sun goes up or down over the water.

 Price range: US$ 50 – 200 per night

 The market is changed locations over a five-day period, rotated around five different lakeside villages.
 It is a reason why it is called “five-day market”.
 These markets are colorful, lively, and always super busy.
 People come from all over the region to buy and sell their products.
 Plus the markets are also full of tourists!
 Most people arrive by boat, which makes finding a place to tie your boat rather tough.
 Somehow the boat drivers always seem to find a way to make it work, however!
 Trading is also conducted on small boats out on the water, so as you approach the market, expect a visit from boats full of trinkets.
 It is a great place to buy souvenirs.

 8. Meet the Longneck Paduang women

 The Paduang women mainly live in Loikaw, 5 hours driving from Inle Lake.
 They are well–known by their long necks.
 To make the necks longer, they wear brass coils from an early age, and the weight of the rings pushes their collar bone down and compresses their sternum and rib cage.
 The reason for doing this is unknown, although some say it was initially done to protect their body from tiger attacks!

 There is a small community of Paduang people who live by the lake, where you could meet them, see how they live and work.